COVID-19 cases reach 400 in Hidalgo County

 Local health officials are alarmed about the rise in COVID-19 activity and continue to urge people to get vaccinated.

-On Twitter, Hidalgo County announced Pharr MES Headquarters will now be offering the Pfizer vaccine for anyone 12 or older and the Moderna vaccine for anyone 18 or older, both until August 6.
+On Twitter, Hidalgo County announced Pharr EMS Headquarters will now be offering the Pfizer vaccine for anyone 12 or older and the Moderna vaccine for anyone 18 or older, both until August 6.

 Pharr EMS Headquarters is located at 3000 N. Cage Blvd and those wishing to attend must call (956) 402-2100 before visiting.